sandydoo/sandydoo/README.md

 #### [Flux](https://github.com/sandydoo/flux)
 An open-source tribute to the macOS Drift screensaver that runs in the browser.

-Flux is a cross-platform GPU-based fluid simulation written in Rust.
-It features an interactive web UI built with Elm.
+Flux is a cross-platform GPU-based fluid simulation written in Rust and features an interactive web UI built with Elm.
-I’m also working on [native screensaver versions](https://github.com/sandydoo/flux-screensavers) for macOS, Windows, and Linux.

 #### [PolarClockElm](https://github.com/sandydoo/PolarClockElm)
 A colourful animated clock in polar coordinates built with Elm.
 Complex animated